Zren/zren.github.io/_posts/2019-02-12-building-envcan-weather-ion-by-itself.markdown

 )
 {% endhighlight %}

 Then open up `envcan/ion_envcan.h` and remove the `#include "../ion.h"` line and add `#include <plasma/weather/ion.h>` in it's place.
-This imports from the `PlasmaWeatherIon` library instead of trying to import the `ion.h` 1 directory up which we're pretending doesn't exist so we can compile just this folder.
+This imports from the `PlasmaWeatherIon` library instead of trying to import the `ion.h` one directory up which we're pretending doesn't exist so we can compile just this folder.

 {% highlight cpp %}
 // #include "../ion.h"